 0:52 The base experience for Hood: Outlaws and Legends will cost thirty dollars.
-The year one edition which will include three full seasons of content, some cosmetics and three days of early access will cost fifty dollars.
-For players that pre-order the year one edition will be able to play the game on May 7th three days ahead of the May 10th official release date.
+The Year One Edition, which will include three full seasons of content, some cosmetics, and three days of early access, will cost fifty dollars.
+For players that pre-order the Year One Edition, they’ll be able to play the game on May 7th, three days ahead of the May 10th official release date.

 2:55A fifth character has also been teased according to the game’s press kit:

 3:17 Diving into some more gameplay-focused details, here are some specifics that are pretty hard to come by but I think a lot of players will be interested in.
 Hood will actually feature a PVE-only mode which will allow players to jump into the game solo or with a squad and explore the game without the threat of an opposition player-controlled team.
 This mode is intended for practice and was created to give players a chance to learn the map layouts and character skills.

 3:42 The team does encourage everyone to play the Heist Mode, which is what the game is balanced around, but isn’t trying to restrict players that may just want to take a different approach to enjoying the game.
 In a similar vein, you may also be wondering about Custom Lobbies and Ranked Mode and at this time the game won’t feature either.
 You will be able to create a party before entering matchmaking but putting together a 4v4 match just isn’t possible.
 In terms of a Ranked mode, the team is looking into the possibility of implementing this if the community wants it after launch.
 It won’t be available at launch but the possibilities do exist.

 4:12 Another burning question has to do with the classes in the game.
 I didn’t know the answer to this at the time but after a little digging, I am able to confirm that you will be able to have multiple players on a team with the same class.
 There doesn’t seem to be any restrictions on this so if you want to stack a particular class, you’re free to do so.